-I was approached by the Bombay Brew team in September about creating something special for one of the walls.
-After hearing the team’s concepts for Bombay Brew, I immediately set to work on my design.
-I wanted to create a mural that was both decorative and told a story.
-A piece of bespoke art that connects the Bombay Brew concept with true world events.
+I was approached by the Bombay Brew team in September 2019 about creating something special for one of the walls.
+After hearing the team’s concept and inspiration behind Bombay Brew, I immediately set to work on a design.
+I wanted to create a mural that was decorative and that told a story.
+A one-of-a-kind piece of art that connected the Bombay Brew concept with true world events.

 My design tells the fateful story of the Bombay-bound Crusader vessel that set sail from Liverpool in January 1839.
 Laden with a bountiful cargo of silk, printed cotton, woollen cloth, glass, tin and iron, the Crusader was also stocked with hogsheads of ‘India Ale’ brewed by Bass and Alsop’s.